grafana/grafana-image-renderer/docs/sources/troubleshooting.md

 ### Linux (non-containerised)

-For Linux (i.e. non-containerised), you will need nss tools (`libnss3-tools` on Debian), and knowing the `$HOME` directory of the user that runs the service (often `grafana`):
+For Linux (that is, non-containerised), you will need nss tools (`libnss3-tools` on Debian), and knowing the `$HOME` directory of the user that runs the service (often `grafana`):

 ```shell